HajDragon/ATOM-GPT/README.md

 ## finetuning

-Finetuning is no different than training, we just make sure to initialize from a pretrained model and train with a smaller learning rate.
 For finetuning on the metal lyrics dataset, you can create a new config that initializes from a pretrained GPT-2 checkpoint.
 Unlike training from scratch, finetuning can take very little time, e.g. on a single GPU just a few minutes.

 To create a finetuning config:
 1. Copy `backend/config/train_darklyrics.py`